 Pamila Matharu, adjacencies, 2020.
 Mixed media, installation view.
 Photo credit: Durham Art Gallery, variable dimensions.

 In 2016, photographer Edward Burtynsky and CONTACT established the Burtynsky Grant to foster the creation of photobooks by Canadians.
-The $5,000 annual grant supports artists and photographers who are at the advanced stages of developing a cohesive, rigorous body of work presented in book form.
+The grant supports photo-based artists who are at the advanced stages of developing a cohesive, rigorous body of work presented in book form.

 Leyla Godfrey, Four Walls With No Entrance